 When a human being is compared to an animal, it is usually their less attractive qualities that are highlighted by the comparison.
 Out of all domestic cattle, it is only the bull that has a positive connotation: healthy as a bull, you could say of a man of robust health.
 At the same time, if a woman is compared to a cow, the only simile is fat as a cow.

 The pig is a symbol of uncleanliness.
 When you say in Russian dirty as a pig, you stress physical uncleanliness, whereas if you call somebody a swine, you mean that the person has done something morally reprehensible.
-When a person has done something mean, you can said that they behaved like a pig.
+When a person has done something mean, you can

 When a person is compared to a ram (especially in the expression to stare at a new gate like a ram, meaning to look completely lost), the implication is that they are not very clever.
 When a woman is compared to a sheep, she is, well, sheepish and easily frightened.